alexakearns/CV/README.md

 # Alexa Kearns

-I am a Junior Developer currently training at [Makers Academy](https://makers.tech/).
+I am a junior full stack software developer recently graduated from [Makers Academy](https://makers.tech/).

 Prior to this I worked in pharmaceutical sales for 8 years.